Metham

-Metham is a hamlet in the East Riding of Yorkshire, England.
+Metham is a hamlet in the civil parish of Laxton, in the East Riding of Yorkshire, England.
 It is situated approximately 3 mi south east of Howden and 19 mi south east of York.
 It lies 1.5 mi north of the River Ouse, downstream from York, Selby and Goole.
-Metham forms part of the civil parish of Laxton.

 History

+The name Metham derives from the Old English mǣtehām meaning 'mean village', in the sense of 'low quality/poor'.
+This refers to the land formerly being marshy wasteland.

 Metham was the seat of the Metham family.
 A 16th-century Sir Thomas Metham, who was knighted during the reign of Queen Mary, was imprisoned under Queen Elizabeth I for practicing the Roman Catholic faith, and died at nearby York Castle in 1573.
 A 17th-century Sir Thomas Metham died at the Battle of Marston Moor during First English Civil War.
 In the battle he served for Charles I as captain of the Yorkshire gentlemen volunteers.

 In 1823 Metham was a village in the civil parish of Howden, and the Wapentake of Howdenshire.
 The population of Metham in 1823 was 45, and included one farmer; two gentlemen, one of whom lived at Metham Hall; and two yeomen, one of whom lived at 'Bishopsoil'.

 The hamlet is about 1 mi from a Roman military highway, Roman pottery and other artifacts have been found nearby.

+Metham was formerly a township in the parish of Howden, in 1866 Metham became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Laxton, Eastrington and Howden.
+In 1931 the parish had a population of 49.

 While the Metham Estate has existed for centuries prior, the current Metham Hall is on Metham Lane, and is a Grade II listed building and is of early 19th century origin.
 A Grade II listed farmhouse (c.
 1800), in the grounds of Metham Hall, is 70 yd to its north-west.